Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

-# ⭐Best practice and other insights
+# ⭐Best practices and other insights